 All of these benefits combined, help to lower internal stress on the body and allow it to heal properly.
 In addition, replacing unsaturated vegetable oils with healthy fats like coconut is ideal because unhealthy fats contribute to inflammation and weaken the thyroid.

 On our website, we use coconut fats in the vast majority of our recipes.
-You can also use XCT oil, which is made from coconut for a faster stimulation of ketones.
-The other benefit of XCT oil is that it does not taste like coconut.
+You can also use Keto Brain, which is made from coconut but is pure C8 MCT oil which turns immediately into ketones and dosn’t depend upon bile for digestion.
+The other benefit of Keto Brain is that it does not taste like coconut.

 There seems to be a common tie between gut function and thyroid function.
 Those with inhibited digestion especially will find bone broth to be beneficial as it provides collagen protein and a rich arsenal of nutrients like minerals and the amino acids proline and glycine that are easily absorbed and healing to the gut lining.

 The branching benefits of this include a boost to the immune system and aiding in the removal of food sensitivities.
 This process will further help reduce inflammation and allow the body to heal more effectively.
 This is a powerful food on the hypothyroidism nutrition plan.

 Butter from grass-fed cows is a densely packaged source of nutrition.
 It contains fat-soluble vitamins A, D, and K2 along with healthy omega 3 fatty acids.
 On top of that, butter is a great source of butyrate which is a short-chain fatty acid that has anti-inflammatory properties.

 The benefit doesn’t stop there as grass-fed butter is also a healthy source of selenium, magnesium, zinc and iodine; all of which play a role in thyroid health.
 If you have a food sensitivity to dairy then ghee may be a suitable alternative.